-At the time of writing the prices were 0 to 12 months – £2 (or free with a paying child) and 12 months onwards – £4 weekdays, £6 weekends and school holidays, although I must note I was charged £4 on weekdays during this summer holiday as well.
+At last update (September 2019) the prices were 0 to 12 months – £2.50 (or free with a paying child) and 12 months onwards – £4.50 weekdays, £6.50 weekends and school holidays.
 Obviously it goes to say that prices are set by the management so always check with them for the most up to date details.
 In addition, there is a stamped loyalty card where 5 visits gets your 6th visit free, lowering the cost if you make this your regular.
-I prefer a sliding scale where a 13 month old isn’t charged the same as a 5 year old, but on the whole I think the prices are okay and the loyalty card is a nice bonus.
+I prefer a sliding scale where a 13 month old isn’t charged the same as a 5 year old, but on the whole I think the prices are very reasonable and the loyalty card is a nice bonus.
 The only thing that could really improve the situation would be a yearly membership, now that would really make me visit more often!

 Everything is extremely clean.
 I’ve never seen anything dirty, and as soon as a group stands up from one of the tables to leave, it’s being wiped down and immediately vacuumed.
 It seems like the staff are always bustling about cleaning and keeping everything tidy and they do an excellent job even when it’s very busy.

 The toilets are very clean and well designed, with a large baby changing room that has space for up three babies to be changed at once which helps during busy periods.

 Being a fairly new soft play in Cardiff, Tee Rex Soft Play really feels quite modern, well designed and spacious.
 Most of the inner city soft plays feel quite cramped and dark to me, but Tee Rex is very open with an absolute ton of light.
 It feels really easy to see where my son is at any time from the tables and it really just has a positive feeling of safety and security, reinforced by very friendly staff so far.
 He has fun every single time, usually getting about two hours in before he collapses.
 He usually falls asleep as his head touches the pushchair whilst we leave the building, which for me, is a perfect ending to any outing!